samwhiteiv/fsnd-trivia-api/README.md

 # Endpoints
 ### GET '/categories'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a list/array of categories made up of objects, each with an id and type
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
+- Returns: A list/array of objects with of id and category type

 Example: `curl http://localhost:5000/categories`
 ```
 {
+  {
+    id: 1
-	'1' : "Science",
+    type: "Science",
+  },
+  {
+    id: 2
-	'2' : "Art",
+    type: "Art",
+  },
+  {
+    id: 3
-	'3' : "Geography",
+    type: "Geography",
+  },
+  {
+    id: 4
-	'4' : "History",
+    type: "History",
+  },
+  {
+    id: 5
-	'5' : "Entertainment",
+    type: "Entertainment",
-	'6' : "Sports"
+  },
+  {
+    id: 6
+    type: "Sports",
+  }
 }
 ```